nmslib/nmslib/data/README.md

 ./get_all_data.sh

+WARNING:

+Wikipedia is large (5GB)

-WARNING: Cayton's data set is rather large!
+Cayton's data set is around 500 MB.